cybriq/kismet/doc/tokens.md

 #### Validator

-Validator tokens grant the a spot in the validator queue for a target validator set size of 60 with 60 usages per token, with expiry at 86400 seconds after issuance.
+Validator tokens grant the a spot in the validator queue for a target validator set size of 60 with 60 usages per token, with expiry at 24 hours after issuance.
+The expiry is based on blocks, so this means a given validator token expires when there is 2880 blocks mined on top of it.

-This permits an effective maximum of 120 running validators at any given time, but the real effective maximum number of validators is around 90.
+These are issued every 30 seconds.
+This permits an effective maximum of 120 running validators at any given time.

-Issuance rate aims for 2 tokens per minute to effectively provide 2 minutes of coverage for the network

 The validator tokens must be used to produce an announcement of service to become active and the existing validators will record the announcement in the next pBFT chain block, after which the new validators are appended to the validator queue.